-The Heritage 2020 Framework is ‘owned’ by the Historic Environment Forum (HEF) on behalf of the sector, and is managed via a HEF sub-committee.
+The Heritage 2020 Framework was a product of the Historic Environment Forum (HEF) on behalf of the historic environment sector.
+Its delivery was overseen by a HEF sub-committee.

 Chair: Ben Cowell (Historic Houses)